tmunongo/tmunongo/README.md

 - Backend Developer with a lingering interest in DevOps.
 I used to be nerdy about the cloud, now I'd rather build my own.
   - My lingos include PHP, Go, Rust, and JS/TS.
 I've been known to write a bit of Python and Java, if you ask nicely.
 - I also write @ [My Blog](https://www.tawandamunongo.dev)
 - in my spare time, I read a lot of cyberpunk fiction and space operas. favs include: Foundation, Hyperion, and Neuromancer.
+I also watch a lot of movies, most sci-fi and old gangster flicks.
+  - I am also an avid classic rock fan, especially Pink Floyd, Metallica, AC/DC, Journey, Meatloaf, and Rush!
 - i use NixOS, btw

 ## My Stack